artemsheludko/flexible-jekyll/_posts/2022-11-08-data-products.markdown

 Creating spreadsheets and tracking data have been an ongoing habit in my life.
 It's brought up some really funny conversations in social gatherings, as I've learned it's a very nerdy thing to do but I don't mind it.
 I am a Data Nerd and love to make better choices by using Data to inform my decisions.

-If you're interested to see how I can help your team make better data driven decions, reach out to my at [jwigington22@gmail.com][jwigington22@gmail.com].
+If you're interested to see how I can help your team make better data driven decions, reach out to me at [jwigington22@gmail.com][jwigington22@gmail.com].